 Don Gibson is what's called an "entertainer's entertainer," and he's proud of it.
 He was especially flattered when Loretta Lynn told him that she has every one of his records.
 Don didn't start collecting his own records until after he was married, but he does know which are his personal favorites: Girls, Guitars and Gibson, Rings, I Wrote A Song, Spanish Guitars and Sweet Dreams on RCA, and Snap Your Fingers, his current album on the Hickory label.
-Here is Don's orite other albums: Here is Don's Ray Charles Ray Charles In Person (unavailable) Django Reinhardt Django 1935-1939 (unavailable) Mantovani To Losers Everywhere, U.S.A.
-London X-598 The Beatles Abbey Road Apple SO-383 Loretta Lynn Here I Am Again Decca 75381 Barbara Fairchild Teddy Bear Song Columbia KC 31720 Tammy Wynette Tammy Wynette's Greatest Hits Epic BN 26392 Dolly Parton The Best of Dolly Parton RCA LSP 4449 Merle Haggard The Best of Merle Haggard Capitol SKAO 2951 Lefty Frizzell The Legendary Lefty Frizzell ABC 799 George Jones George Jones' Greatest Hits Musicor MS 3116
+Here is Don's list of his favorite other albums: Ray Charles Ray Charles In Person (unavailable) Django Reinhardt Django 1935-1939 (unavailable) Mantovani To Losers Everywhere, London The Beatles U.S.A.
+Abbey Road X-598 Apple SO-383 Loretta Lynn Here I Am Again Decca 75381 Barbara Fairchild Teddy Bear Song Columbia KC 31720 Tammy Wynette Tammy Wynette's Greatest Hits Epic BN 26392 Dolly Parton The Best of Dolly Parton RCA LSP 4449 Merle Haggard The Best of Merle Haggard Capitol SKAO 2951 Lefty Frizzell The Legendary Lefty Frizzell ABC 799 George Jones George Jones' Greatest Hits Musicor MS 3116

-KE 32531 Very Special Love Songs
+KE 32531 Very Special Love

-WELCOME TO
+WELCOME TO COLIMBIA @ COUNTRY

-☐ KC 32943 Earl Scruggs Revue INCLUDING THESE
+THE EARL SCRUGGS REVUE ROCKIN' 'CROSS THE COUNTRY KC 32943 Earl Scruggs

+INCLUDING THESE

-NEW RELEASES
+NEW RELEASES.